-There are no scientific proven fact, discoveries or any set of rules that guarantee your blog post would go viral no matter what.
+There are no scientifically proven facts, discoveries, or any set of rules that guarantee your content will go viral no matter what.

-Going by this fact, we can conclude that to write an article that will give the same results or similar as the ones we’ve seen in the past; we have to follow strictly the path that leads to making your articles go viral.
+Going by this fact, to achieve the same viral effect, we have to follow strictly the path that leads to viral content.

-Your next big task is how do you know or discovered what people are really interested in reading?
+So, how do you know or discover what people are interested in reading now?

 If the news blows up on social media sites – you already know where to kick-start your marketing campaign.

-The easiest way to go about this is to visit forums, social media places, question, and answers sites.
-Ask questions related to your idea and see what reply people are giving back.
+The easiest way is to visit forums, social media places, questions, and answer s tes.
+Ask questions related to your idea and see what replies people give back.

 Never ignore this process.

-Good, we’re progressing steady and preparing to write our epic blog post.
+We’re progressing steadily and preparing to write our epic blog post.

-But wait for a second – there is an important aspect of any online copy you need to pay attention to…the headline.
+But wait for a second – the headline is a critical aspect of any online copy you need to pay attention to.

-At the beginning of this post, I talked about how the words “art and science” are used to trigger your attention to this post.
+At the beginning of this post, I talked about how the words “love to read” were used to get your attention.

-Think about it this way; if those words hadn’t trigger your attention or mean anything to you – the body content you’re reading now does not exist as far as you are concern.
+Think about it this way; if those words hadn’t triggered your attention or meant anything to you – the body content you’re reading now does not exist as far as you are concerned.

-First, what makes you feel emotionally charged to things easily?
+First, what makes you feel emotionally charged with things quickly?

-Is it love, fear, desired, pain, interest or what?
-Whatever is it – you have feelings mainly because you’re emotionally attached to it.
+Whatever it is – you have feelings mainly because you’re emotionally attached to them.

 While writing your article’s headline – make sure you do one of the following:

-At a glance, your article’s title either get the reader curious to want to find out more about the information or grab his attention, tells the benefits he stand to gain from reading your post, pronounce an announcement or tell what interest is in it for him.
+At a glance, your article’s title either makes the reader curious to learn more about the information or grabs his attention.
+He tells the benefits he stands to gain from reading your post.
+Pronounce an announcement or tell them what interest is in it for him.

 Take this article title for an example:

-If you’re in the middle of getting divorced and need counseling on how to go about it, you probably will click on this article link for advice.
+Suppose you’re in the middle of getting divorced and need counseling on how to go about it.
+You probably will click on this article link for advice.

-The word “54 experts” used in the article headline is meant to trigger your belief that what you’re about reading are backed by experts advice.
+The word “54 experts” used in the article headline is meant to trigger your belief that what you’re about to read is backed by expert advice.

 You’re getting 54 professional pieces of advice from qualified sources.

-This type of power words is meant to draw the attention of the reader to read the rest of the article.
+This type of power word draws the reader’s attention to the rest of the article.

-Check out Jon Morrow SmartBlogger blog for a list of more power words you can start using immediately in your next blog post.
+Check out Jon Morrow SmartBlogger’s blog for a list of more powerful words you can use immediately in your next blog post.

-But remember that you don’t have to put these entire five elements mentioned above into writing one article title.
-In fact, a very good blog topic will stay on course, focus and talked about just one idea per post.
+But remember that you don’t have to put these five elements mentioned above into writing one article t tle.
+A perfect blog topic will stay on course, focus, and talk about just one idea per post.

-There are a variety of articles known to have gone viral on the internet both in the past and present.
-If you’re planning on making one of your next blog posts projects goes viral – consider choosing one of this article template.
+Various articles have gone viral on the internet, both in the past and present.
+If you’re planning to make one of your following blog post projects go viral, consider choosing one of these article templates.

 This type of post is used to create a buzz in the blogosphere.
-You used this when you have a different view, opinion, thought on some of the industry consensuses.
+You used this when you have a different opinion or thought on some industry consensuses.

-Something most people believe without proper evaluation; something like dogmatic in acceptance.
+Something most people believe without a proper evaluation, something like dogmatic in acceptance.
 We have many of those theories on the net.

 Let me give you a pointer here.

-I guess when you’re stepping into blogging – you would have heard this phrase a hundred times over “create it they will come “?
+When you’re stepping into blogging – you would have heard this phrase a hundred times over “Create it they will come “?

-Recently, I wrote an article about why I go against bloggers sharing their blog income report publicly.
+Recently, I wrote an article about why I go against bloggers sharing their blog income reports publicly.
 Publishing blog income report post is something top bloggers like to do regularly.

-But I freely share my reason why I think it effects on newbie bloggers is more damaging than the good it brings.
+But I freely share why I think its effects on newbie bloggers are more damaging than the good it brings.

-You just have to be sure you have a good reason, facts or points to back up your arguments, so you don’t make a mess of yourself publicly.
+You must be sure you have a good reason, facts, or points to support your arguments.
+So you don’t make a mess of yourself publicly.

-You could see them all over the internet – they pop up millions of time a day on the net.
+You could see them all over the internet – they pop up millions of times daily on the net.

-Those who are interested in learning from your new revolutionary discovery will find you out.
+Those interested in learning from your new revolutionary discovery will find you out.

 - List articles are the easiest for people to read.